$6,495 | Completing Grades 9–12

 Collecting data and clearing trails near Peterson Bay.

-Laughing after a long hike near Caines Head.
+Laughing after a hike near the Eagle River Nature Center.

 Want to hear what this trip is really like?
 One of our OG trip leaders—who’s led RLT trips for the past three summers—walks you through the journey from start to finish and shares what it’s like to be out there.